linyngfly/omelox/packages/omelox-admin/README.md

 ###Register customized modules

-you must register your customized modules to pinus to make it work.
+you must register your customized modules to omelox to make it work.
 write in app.js which is in your project's root directory

 ```javascript